shishifubing/app-web-crawler-book-creator/README.md

 # Description

-Web crawler I was building in java and then decided to remake using Django, boring
+Web crawler I was building in java a long time ago and then decided to remake using Django, boring

 # Status